bartoszgebarowski/Chrome-rock-band/README.md

 #### Navigation Links

-Manual testing was performed, to ensure, that each link/button leads to the correct webpage, within application
+Manual testing was performed to ensure that each link/button leads to the correct webpage within application

 |Navigation Link|Page to load|
 |---------------|------------|